viewmaster111/SpeedTest-1/README.md

 Others Uses Flash NOT compatible in mobile browsers- Requires you to download a app on your mobile device.
 NOT HTML5 compliant. has ALOT of ADS.
 NOT open source

+SpeedTest uses NO external sources except the photo is on a different github repository to give a more accurate reading, in the beta testing stages results showed a 40% accuracy improvment.
+The Jquery is for closing a dialog to show update notices.
+And is NOT a vital part of the project.
+We also use another source to display IP Addresses however, in our archives we had our own with other IPs The IP Feature is not included in the widget version

+We never collect cookies personally however, Github may.

 #Developers!